pdulak/express-boilerplate/README.md

 npm install
 ```

 2. set environmental variables - copy .env-sample to .env and set variables in it.
-See SDev SMTP server notes below if you want to send emails locally.
+See Dev SMTP server notes below if you want to send emails locally.

 3. copy and adjust config - in the `/config/` directory copy `config-sample.json` to `config.json` and adjust database configuration if needed.
 By default SQLite is in use.